Mormon pioneers: Vanguard company of 1847

 On April 5, 1847, at 2 p.m., the wagon train moved west from Winter Quarters toward the Great Basin.
 With the afternoon start, they made three miles (5 km) and camped in a line a few hundred yards from a stand of timber.
 Journal records show that Young actively managed the journey, supervising details and occasionally giving reprimands when evening and Sunday recreation became rowdy or group members failed to complete their tasks.
 On one occasion, he chastised the camp's hunters "for being wasteful of flesh ... killing more than was really needed."
-The camp was awakened by a bugle at5 a.m. and the company was expected to be prepared for travel by 7 a.m.
+The camp was awakened by a bugle at 5 a.m. and the company was expected to be prepared for travel by 7 a.m.
 Each day's travel ended at 8:30 p.m. and the camp was in bed by 9 p.m.
 The company traveled six days during the week, but generally stayed in camp on Sunday to observe the Sabbath.

 Some camp members were assigned specific tasks.
 William Clayton was appointed company scribe and was expected to record an accurate description of their journey and the distance they traveled each day.
 Clayton collaborated with Orson Pratt, a mathematician, and Appleton Harmon, a carpenter, to create a wagon-wheel odometer, or roadometer.
 It showed that the company averaged between fourteen and twenty miles per day.
 Apostle Orson Pratt was named the company's scientific observer.
 He made regular readings on scientific instruments, took notes on geological formations and mineral resources, and described plants and animals.
 Journals kept by both Clayton and Pratt have become valuable resources for historians of the Mormon trek west.
 Clayton made his notes and measurements available to other emigrants in his The Latter-Day Saints' Emigrants' Guide.

 Women of the company also performed vital tasks along the way.
 While much time was spent on traditional activities such as cooking, sewing, and tending children, several women served as scribes and diary keepers.
 Harriet Page Young, wife of Lorenzo Young, was the first woman selected for the company.
 She was in ill health and Lorenzo Young feared to leave her and their young children behind.
 The other original women of the company, Ellen Sanders Kimball, wife of Heber C. Kimball, and Clarissa Decker Young, wife of Brigham Young, were asked to accompany the group to look after Harriet Young and keep her company.
 The three women were joined by a larger group of women church members from Mississippi who merged with the main party at Laramie, Wyoming.